gmelo21/gmelo21/README.md

 # Hi there, I'm Melo!

 I'm a developer always looking to get things right.
-Whether it's working on projects, learning new technologies, or solving problems, I stay determined to excel at what I do.
+Whether it's working on projects, learning new technologies, or solving problems, I stay determined to succeed at what I do.
+I'm 18yo and currently studying Software Engineering at FIAP, São Paulo.

 ## - About Me: